Shakespeare in Detroit is a professional theater company that pioneered the first performance of "Othello" at Grand Circus Park. Read more

 Receive a personal message from Shakespeare in Detroit's Artistic Director and updates on our season's progress.Estimated delivery:

-Black coffee mug with Shakespeare in Detroit logo.Estimated delivery:Ships within the US only
+Black coffee mug with Shakespeare in Detroit logo.Estimated delivery:Only ships to: United States

-Black, short-sleeved T-shirt with Shakespeare in Detroit logo printed on the front.Estimated delivery:Ships within the US only
+Black, short-sleeved T-shirt with Shakespeare in Detroit logo printed on the front.Estimated delivery:Only ships to: United States

 0 backers Limited (100 left of 100)

-Two tickets to Shakespeare in Detroit's "The Tempest."Estimated delivery:Ships within the US only
+Two tickets to Shakespeare in Detroit's "The Tempest."Estimated delivery:Only ships to: United States

 2 backers Limited (10 left of 12)